restimel/dependencyWatcher/doc/configuration.md

   * color _(string)_ (optional): describes how an item of this category would be displayed (text).
   * bgColor _(string)_ (optional): describes how the background of an item of this category would be displayed.
   * rights _([Rights])_ (optional): describes how files of this type can be manipulated.
+  * language _(string_ (optional)): describes the file language for syntaxic color.
+If not defined, it tries to choose the best from the file extension.

 [Rights]:#Rights
 <a name="Rights"></a>